Bcypher01/teachermateai/README.md

 ### Design Choice
-I Chose that design and color scheme as it follows the design normm for dashboards making it easy to use by improving user experience
+I Chose that design and color scheme as it follows the design norm for dashboards making it easy to use by improving user experience.
+A sidebar for easy accessibility filled with a couple of dummy links to make the UI more appealing, A simple form with a date picker to fill the date field easily

 ### Dependencies
 1) react-date-picker